 "...an experimental light painter with more ideas for pictures than you've had hot dinners"

 "Light painting genius"

-Away from the challenges of long exposure photography, I'm the guy behind Legography- a daily over-the-shoulder look at life as a camera-toting minifigure.
-As an exploration of technical possibility, the series is shot, processed & shared exclusively from my smartphone.
+Away from the challenges of long exposure photography, I'm the guy behind Legography- a daily, over-the-shoulder look at life as a camera-toting minifigure.
+As an exploration of technical possibility, the series is shot, processed & shared exclusively from my iPhone.